TEAR-ERC/tandem-egu21/method.markdown

 1. Set slip boundary condition and solve linear elasticity problem.
 2. Solve non-linear friction relation for slip-rate (locally for each on-fault node).
-3. Evaluate state evolution equation with computed slip-rate.
+3. Evaluate right-hand side of the system of ODEs with computed slip-rates.

 Given that we may evaluate the right-hand side, we can apply any explicit time-stepping to the system of ODEs.